oracle/weblogic-deploy-tooling/site/ohs_configuration.md

 ### Configuring the Model

-Configuring OHS typically involves adding two top-level folders to the `resources` section of the model.
+Configuring OHS typically involves adding two top-level folders to the `resources` section of the model, `SystemComponent` and `OHS`.
 Here is an example:
 ```yaml
 resources:
     SystemComponent: